 For many organizations, the choice to go agile is an easy one.
 Create a lean organization that’s better equipped to respond to customer inquiries and market shifts, and increase employee engagement and production time?
 Yes, please!

 Despite the business world’s enthusiasm for agile, there are a few enterprises caught between a rock and a hard place.
 Or more accurately, agile adoption and compliance regulations.
 Organizations in fields such as pharmaceuticals and chemicals must obey strict compliance regulations that, on the surface, appear to hinder agile adoption efforts seriously.
-Feeling they can either stay in compliance or go agile, many reject the methodology, believing it can never work for them.
+For example, a compliance that requires a firm to conform to environmental laws and regulations.
+Not abiding to one such compliance can seriously hinder their progress if the company is already up and running.
+The only way to avoid one such scenario would be to get checked of the regulations of that particular compliance from reputed companies like RSB Environmental.
+That said, feeling they can either stay in compliance or go agile, many reject the methodology, believing it can never work for them.

 That’s where they’ve got it wrong.

 Agile doesn’t require throwing crucial regulations out the window.
 You can implement agility strategies and remain compliant with your industry’s regulations.
 How?
 Make small, influential changes towards a more agile organization.

 With the stringent government and industry regulations, creating adopting agile may be more difficult, but not impossible.
 Instead of launching into a large-scale shift that may take up too much time, money and resources (and risk potential non-compliance), examine your organization’s processes to identify bottlenecks.

 For example, must the decision to issue a refund go through three layers of management for approval, forcing an already upset client to wait longer for a response?
 Are there other extra procedures that can be eliminated to increase response time?